MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-overview.md

 * [Salesforce (preview)](salesforce-connector.md)
 * [ServiceNow](servicenow-connector.md)

 The [Graph connectors gallery](connectors-gallery.md) contains a brief description of each of these Graph connectors.
-If you are ready to connect one of these data sources to your tenant, be sure to read the [General setup instructions](configure-connector.md) and any other articles in the Setup connectors by Microsoft section that apply to your data source.
+If you are ready to connect one of these data sources to your tenant, be sure to read the [Setup overview](configure-connector.md) and any other articles in the Setup connectors by Microsoft section that apply to your data source.

 ### Graph connectors by our partners